 To be fair, the Quencher works fine in more stationary situations.
 It’s great for your desk or the car, and like most Stanley tumblers, it fits well in standard cup holders (aside from the massive 64 oz version).

-One thing it does really well is handling hot drinks.
+One thing it does well is handling hot drinks.
 The FlowState lid doesn’t build up pressure, so you can safely use it for coffee or tea.
 That’s usually when I reach for it.

 If you’re considering it anyway, I’d recommend reading a more detailed Stanley Quencher review to understand its pros and limitations before buying.